-The overall goal of both the Lead and the Healthy Homes Technical Studies programs is to gain knowledge to improve the efficacy and cost-effectiveness of methods for evaluation and control of lead-based paint and other housing related health and safety hazards.
+The overall goal of the Healthy Homes Technical Studies program is to gain knowledge to improve the efficacy and cost-effectiveness of methods for evaluation and control of housing related health and safety hazards.
 This also supports HUD's Strategic Goal to utilize housing as a platform for improving the quality of life and health outcomes for those living in HUD-assisted and HUD-regulated housing, and the associated policy priority to build inclusive and sustainable communities by improving the health of community residents while reducing the impact of communities on the environment.

-B. Program Description.
+B. PROGRAM DESCRIPTION.

-HUD is funding studies to improve HUD's and the public's knowledge of lead-based paint hazards and other housing-related health and safety hazards, and to improve or develop new hazard assessment and control methods, with a focus on key residential health and safety hazards.
+HUD is funding studies to improve HUD's and the public's knowledge of housing-related health and safety hazards, and to improve or develop new hazard assessment and control methods, with a focus on key residential health and safety hazards.
 Key hazards are discussed in Appendix A, Key Residential Health and Safety Hazards, of this NOFA.
-A list of references that serves as the basis for the information provided in this NOFA is provided as Appendix B, Relevant Publications and Guidelines, to this NOFA.
+A list of references that serves as the basis for the information provided in this NOFA is provided as Appendix B, Relevant Publications and Guidelines.